nsaikiran/impression/_drafts/Spring-Boot.md

 > TODO picture of skeleton > framework, full picture for application

-Understanding Spring Framework. not any specific spring project that uses framework/core.
-Focus on core.
-How it is extensible?
-How other projects like security/data access/mvc are connected to spring-core?
+# Inversion of Control
+//TODO: Talk about frameworks.
+How inversion of control works.

 # Annotations
 Annotations have been very handy in influence the definitions.
 Now we use them everywhere.
 Especially in configuring Spring.
 I was curious to know how those annotations work on our piece of code.
 I came to know that this is a weird and unusual concept.

 Anyway, [Annotation Processing][Annotation Processing 101] gives some insights in "processing" annotations.
 ## Bookmarks
 - [How do annotations work internally][How do annotations work internally]

-# Inversion of Control
-//TODO: Talk about frameworks.
-How inversion of control works.

 # Spring Framework

 When we are developing applications with using Spring Framework.
 Lot of questions arise.
 When you feel the magic, naturally you'll want to know &mdash; How things are happening under the hood.

 I've the same feeling.
 So, started to understand Spring Framework.

-[Spring over view][SpringOverView] gives a bigger picture.
+I found the [Overview of Spring Framework][SpringOverView] very helpful to at least uncover some part of the gray area.
+There described the anatomy of framework.

+You might also want to go through the complete reference manual of framework except that it is lenghty.
+But that'll be very useful.

+Some of the questions I tried to chase are answered there are:
+- What is the minimal spring you can use?
+- How the *minimal spring* extended with other essential modules ?
+- What are all the modules of the framework?

+And as we were mentioning *what* boilerplate code is provided by the framework ?
-[Getting Started with Spring and SpringSource Tool Suite (STS) Part 1][SpringVideo1], [Getting Started with Spring and SpringSource Tool Suite (STS) Part 2][SpringVideo2] has good explanation of core feature of Spring Framework.
+[Getting Started with Spring and SpringSource Tool Suite (STS) Part 1][SpringVideo1], [Getting Started with Spring and SpringSource Tool Suite (STS) Part 2][SpringVideo2] has good explanation of core features of Spring Framework.
+All other features of the framework are described in reference manual.

+Understanding Spring Framework. not any specific spring project that uses framework/core.
+Focus on core.
+How it is extensible?
+How other projects like security/data access/mvc are connected to spring-core?

 Foundational concepts of Spring